lingul/-api-me/README.md

 ## How to install modules:
-npm install express cors morgan --save npm install -g nodemon npm install body-parser
+npm install express cors morgan --save,

+npm install -g nodemon,

+npm install body-parser

 ## How to start: